[Links check and updated, 18 September 2019]

 Best practices for parent education and support programs from What Works Wisconsin – A discussion of evidence-based practices that can help improve parent education and support programs.
 There is also a 2-page summary.

-The Hexagon Tool: Exploring Context from the National Implementation Science Network – can help you in thinking whether a particular program is appropriate for a particular contexts.
+The Hexagon Tool: An exploration tool from the National Implementation Science Network – can help you in thinking whether a particular program is appropriate for a particular contexts.
 It encourages you to think about six broad factors: needs, fit, resource availability, evidence, readiness for replication and capacity to implement.

 This post came from a project I’m working on supporting nine children and parenting support programs in regional and rural NSW to enhance their capacity to implement evidence-based programs and practice.
 The project was funded by the Department funded by the Department of Social Services through the Children and Families Expert Panel.
 You can see other posts relating to this work at https://sustainingcommunity.wordpress.com/resources-for-students/expert-panel-caps/.